FatConan/jerzewska/pages/case-studies/eco-friendly-branding.md

 ## Final result:

 The logo is very minimalistic, yet captivating, and features all the nature elements I wanted to include.
 I decided to go with eco-friendly recycled paper for print materials.
-On the website and <span class="i">Something should go here</span>
+The original website did not include photography of the destinations and I wanted to introduce this to make this visually engaging and to highlight the natural beauty of the areas the company serviced.
+There was previously no search engine available within the site, and I wanted to add this as a matter of urgency and designed the new site accordingly.

 <div class="graphic ultrawide split eco-montage1">
     <img src="/resources/img/case-studies/pages/ecotour/ecotour-final1.png"